Do you know your aerobike from your sportive bike? Or your racer from your time trialer? Here’s how dropbar bikes differ.

 This does tend to add a bit of weight compared to a race frame but the aero advantages can help save time on certain courses.

 Most of these types of frame are carbon with the same geometry and material lay up as a race frame so expect a low and fast position.
+Cables tend to be hidden out of the air – running internally through the inside of the frame.

 These bikes are ideal on longer flatter courses.
 Coupled with a set of deep section wheels they can offer impressive time savings.